Aurelio Tolentino

 Aurelio Tolentino y Valenzuela (October 15, 1869 – July 5, 1915) was a Filipino playwright, poet, journalist, and revolutionary.
-His works at the turn of the 20th century depicted his desire to see Philippine independence from its colonizers.
-He was arrested twice, first by the Spaniards and later by American forces.
-He wrote and directed the anti-imperialist play Kahapon, Ngayon at Bukas (Yesterday, Today and Tomorrow), which led to his arrest in 1903.
+His works at the turn of the 20th century depicted his desire for Philippine independence from its colonizers.
+He was arrested on several occasions between 1896 and 1907, by the Spaniards and later by American authorities.
+He wrote and directed the anti-imperialist play Kahapon, Ngayon at Bukas (Spanish: Ayer, Hoy, y Mañana; English: Yesterday, Today and Tomorrow), which led to his arrest in 1903.